RyanWu2233/Panorama/Losses.md

 The modification is simple and the result is amazing.
 NVIDIA's famous style GAN2 also use NSGAN + R1 regularization.
 The differnce between R1 and R2 regularization relies on image source.
 R1 regularization computes gradient penalty from real image while R2 regularization computes gradient penalty from fake image.
-The performance is similar.
+The performance difference between R1 and R2 is negligible.

 Training results:
  ![R1REG_result](./Images/Img_R1REG_2.jpg)